Frequently Asked Questions

 – Our UltraCast resin is best used for projects that require thicker pours (quarter inch to 2 inches thick).
 It will remain clear at these thicknesses, and is the hardest, most rigid curing resin that we offer.

 Our resin formulas are free of any VOCs (Volatile Organic Compounds) and have a low odor during usage.
-A respirator is not required when using our Resins, however we do recommend applying in a well ventilated area.
-We also recommend protecting yourself by using gloves and long sleeved clothing as epoxy resin in general can be irritating to sensitive skin.
+A respirator is not required when using our Resins, however, we do recommend applying in a well-ventilated area.
+We also recommend using gloves and long-sleeved clothing as epoxy resin, in general, can be irritating to sensitive skin.
 If you are known to have allergies to epoxy resins, please consider avoiding the use of our product or be sure to sufficiently protect yourself as you see fit.

 Do not ingest any components of our Resins.
 However, once fully cured (after 72 hours), our resins are safe for incidental contact with food.

 Approximately one year.
 Resin should be kept in a warm environment no less than 10 degrees Celsius.
 Containers need to be sealed tight.
-All of our resins may start to discolor overtime which will affect the clarity.
-Depending on storage conditions, this can start to occur at approximately 4-6 months after purchase.
+All of our resins may start to discolor over time which will affect the clarity.
+Depending on storage conditions, this can start to occur approximately 4-6 months after purchase.
 The resin will still cure but the clarity and color may be affected.

 Your Part A Resin may crystallise or turn a milky white colour; don’t worry, it is still usable!
 This is typically due to the resin being exposed to colder temperatures during shipment or storage.
 Resin may also crystallise without being cold, this is a natural occurrence and both cases are easily remedied.
 Just like when water turns to ice, you can bring back the resin to its liquid clear form by submerging the bottle into hot water until the resin melts back into its liquid state.
 It is then fine to use!